AmigoCap/MecaSportCo/Bibliography.md

 [24](https://sci-hub.tw/https://ieeexplore.ieee.org/abstract/document/852338) T. Taki et J. Hasegawa, « Visualization of dominant region in team games and its application to teamwork analysis », Proceedings Computer Graphics International 2000, p.
 227‑235, 2000.

-###  Corrélation entre particules fluides et footballers.
+###  Correlation between fluid particles and footballers.

 The study of turbulent flows of fluid particles shows that the geometry of the space in which they evolve influences the average change in direction.
 As it happens, the density function of changes in the direction of football players on a football field reveals a shape common to those of fluid particles confined in 2D.
 Thus the anisotropic and a priori non-random behaviour of football players has no influence and only the geometry of the limiting domain has an impact on changes in average directions.